MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-19-React-Native-SDK-Mobile-Foundation.md

 * Integration with backend systems by means of Mobile Foundation adapters
 * Out of the box and custom security framework through out of the box security checks and security check adapters.
 * Application management - remotely enable /disable your app versions
-* Device blacklisting - Black list individual rogue or stolen devices from the Mobile Foundation console
+* Device blacklisting - Blacklist individual rogue or stolen devices from the Mobile Foundation console
 * Secure and protect your app and backend by using security features such as certificate pinning, application authenticity etc.
 * Get out of the box analytics from user trends to backend performance